lydiaking100/example-repo/README.md

 # example-repo
-# Nike shoe inventory task
+# Menu python task

-# This code allows for store managers to view and change their inventory based on a menu of options
+# This code create dictionaries for stock and their corresponding prices and returns the total value of the stock.